Nigerian naira: History

 The name "Naira" was coined from the word "Nigeria" by Obafemi Awolowo.
 However, Naira as a currency was launched by Shehu Shagari as minister of finance in 1973.

 The Central Bank of Nigeria claimed that they attempted to control the annual inflation rate below 10%.
 In 2011, the CBN increased key interest rate six times, rising from 6.25% to 12%.
-On 31 January 2012, the CBN decided to maintain the key interest rate at 12%, in order to reduce the impact of inflation due to reduction in fuel subsidies.
+On 31 January 2012, the CBN decided to maintain the key interest rate at 12%, in order to reduce the impact of inflation due to a reduction in fuel subsidies.

-As of 20 June 2016, the naira was allowed to float, after being pegged at ₦197 to US$1 for several months.
+From 20 June 2016, the naira was allowed to float, after being pegged at ₦197 to US$1 for several months.
 Trade speculated the natural range of the naira would be between ₦280 and ₦350 to the dollar.

-In October 2021, the eNaira, the digital version of the state currency, was officially launched in Nigeria.
+In October 2021, the eNaira, the digital version of the state currency, was officially launched in Nigeria by President Muhammadu Buhari.